-The next Big Student Meeting and Annual General Meeting will be taking place at 2pm on the 19th of May
+The Big Student Meeting and Annual General Meeting took place at 2pm on the 19th of May

 The Big Student Meeting is a forum for students to discuss and debate proposals, and vote on whether SUBU should support these proposals.